parbo/vinzclortho/README.md

 * `404 Not Found` - the object could not be found (on enough partitions)

 Important headers:
-*X-VinzClortho-Context - An opaque context object that should be provided on subsequent Put or Delete operations
+* `X-VinzClortho-Context` - An opaque context object that should be provided on subsequent `PUT` or `DELETE` operations

-If the response status is 300, then there are concurrent versions of the value.
+If the response status is `300`, then there are concurrent versions of the value.
 Each version is provided as one part of a multipart/mixed response.
 The client is responsible for reconciling the versions.

 `PUT /store/mykey`